-As they say, practice makes perfect and the lengthy pre-production work helped craft a well balanced story, full of character, humour and warmth.
-It’s not hard to see that magic Spielberg/Amblin touch all over the film, with it’s perfect balance of thrills, laughs and special effects to drive the story forward.
+As they say, practice makes perfect and the lengthy pre-production work helped craft a well-balanced story, full of character, humour and warmth.
+It’s not hard to see that magic Spielberg/Amblin touch all over the film, the perfect balance of thrills, laughs and special effects that drive the story forward.
 Zemeckis and Gale’s script quickly sets the stage of who the key characters are, Marty, his parents, the antagonist, Biff, even Principal Strickland.

 “What’s with the life preserver?!”

 Ironically for a film that spends a good portion of its running time in the 1950’s, it’s become a key piece of 80’s iconography.
 Everyone wanted to be Marty McFly – some people still do.
 From his look – the aviators, Nike’s, the body warmer (or a gillet as we call it today) or the skills – skateboarding and he’s an awesome guitarist.

 Whilst Marty is the lead, this is a two-hander series, and we don’t get our first look at Doc Brown until around 20 mins in, along with the two big reveals: Alan Silvestri’s unforgettable score and one pimped out Delorean.
 The time machine has become one of the most famous cars in film history.
 It’s the best advert that makers Delorean could hope for, considering it was a famously unreliable car.

 Time travel can be a liberating narrative device, but it’s easy to bamboozle your audience – just check out the brilliant and bonkers Primer (2004) or Time Crimes (2007).
 Yet here, with some classic “economic exposition” and the use of his dog, Doc Brown quickly surmises how everything works and we jump back to the Fifties.